Contact: Dr Fiona Scott, Dr Jessica Bradley

 Education Matters is the School of Education Blog, dedicated to sharing the most current ideas from our Research Clusters.

-The Literacy Research Cluster comes from a perspective that literacy practices are embedded within everyday life.
+The Literacies Research Cluster comes from a perspective that literacy practices are embedded within everyday life.
 The Research Cluster is designed to support and enable research that draws on that perspective.
 Our work engages with interdisciplinary research, including material cultural studies, cultural geography, sociology and the humanities to look at literacy in everyday life and learning contexts.
 The Literacy Research Cluster addresses issues such as post-colonialism, diaspora identities, migration and new emerging identities within contemporary society in relation to texts, practices and communication.